 If you answered True to all three questions, you are addicted to nicotine.
-You're not alone.
 That's the same drug people from every culture on earth got addicted to when they first started using it.

 And did you know: Research has shown that smokers often move on to using alcohol, weed, and other drugs.